 Understanding Creative Activities Beyond the Classroom

 Parents often ask what counts as creative involvement after school.
-In simple terms, extra mural activities in school include organised programmes that take place outside formal lesson time.
+In simple terms, extramural activities in school include organised programmes that take place outside formal lesson time.
 In the arts, this might mean drama clubs, music ensembles, dance groups, or visual art workshops led by teachers or visiting facilitators.

 Programmes like this and many others form part of the broader types of extra mural activities offered by South African schools.
 In essence, they exist to complement academic learning rather than replace it and when children participate regularly, they gain skills that support learning across subjects, including focus, problem solving, and emotional awareness.